RubixML/ML/docs/choosing-an-estimator.md

 $estimator = new KNearestNeighbors(10, false, new Minkowski(2.0));
 ```

+### Bias-variance Tradeoff
-Choosing the right estimator for your project will help achieve the best results.
-A common theme among all estimator types is the notion of model *flexibility*.
-How flexibility is expressed depends on the estimator type but greater flexibility usually includes the capacity to handle more difficult tasks.
-The tradeoff for increased flexibility is increased computational complexity, reduced interpretability, and greater susceptibility to [overfitting](cross-validation.md#overfitting).
-For most use cases, we recommend selecting the simplest model that does not [underfit](cross-validation.md#underfitting) your dataset.
-In the next sections, we'll break down the estimators available to you in the library by type, grade their flexibility, and describe some of their advantages and disadvantages.
+A characteristic of all estimator types is the notion of model *flexibility*.
+Flexibility can be expressed in different ways by each estimator type but greater flexibility usually comes with the capacity to handle more difficult tasks.
+The tradeoff for flexibility is increased computational complexity, reduced interpretability, and greater susceptibility to [overfitting](cross-validation.md#overfitting) - the latter consequence coming from what is commonly referred to as the [bias-variance tradeoff](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff).
+Models that are inflexible have high bias whereas flexible models tend to make predictions that can vary quite a bit (high variance).
+In contrast to flexible models, inflexible models tend to [underfit](cross-validation.md#underfitting) datasets that complex and non-linear.
+Ideally, we'd like to find a model that has just the right amount of bias and variance for our dataset.

 ## Classifiers
 Classifiers can be assessed by their ability to form decision boundaries around the areas that define the classes.
 A linear classifier such as [Logistic Regression](classifiers/logistic-regresion.md) can only fully distinguish classes that are *linearly separable*.
-On the other hand, highly flexible models such as [Multilayer Perceptron](classifiers/multilayer-perceptron.md) is known to be a universal function approximator because it can theoretically learn any decision boundary.
+On the other hand, highly flexible models such as [Multilayer Perceptron](classifiers/multilayer-perceptron.md) is a *universal function approximator* because it can theoretically learn any decision boundary.

 | Classifier | Flexibility | Proba | Online | Advantages | Disadvantages |
 |---|---|---|---|---|---|